js-jslog/wingTron/README.md

 * On your GitHub repo page, click the **settings** tab and scroll down to the **GitHub Pages** heading.
 Pick `master branch /docs folder` in the **source** dropdown, And BOOM, your demo page is already live on the internet for free.
 * Note: Sometimes it might take about an hour for the page to actually start hosting.
 Adding /index.html after the url works instantly for whatever reason.

+Run the demo inside a docker container

+* `docker run -p 8000:80 -v "$PWD"s/:/usr/local/apache2/htdocs/ httpd:2.4`
+* This is only really relevant if you can't be bothered setting up node and npm or you are having some kind of problem with it
+* This will use the compiled version of the app in the docs folder so you will need to compile the project each time you make a change which you want to view

 ## What about CSS?

 ### Inline styles